Mgrsc/kubernetes-deploy-debian-ubuntu/README.md

 Testing using Debian 11 and Ubuntu 22.04

+kubeadm deploy kubernetes

 ## usage

-For mainland China, please use zh-cn.
+For mainland China, please use cn-zh.

 For other regions, please use general.